xStarbound/xStarbound/README.md

 - [StarExtensions](https://github.com/StarExtensions/StarExtensions) — won't load on xClient and may cause crashes!
 However, *xServer* fully supports the server-side part of SE's «overground» tile placement feature.
 - [Text to Speech Droids](https://steamcommunity.com/sharedfiles/filedetails/?id=2933125939) — won't do anything.
 - [Zoom Keybinds](https://steamcommunity.com/sharedfiles/filedetails/?id=2916058850) — will log script errors (xSB-2 has differently named callbacks) and is redundant anyway because xSB-2 already fully supports this feature.
-- Mods that patch in StarExtensions "body dynamics" support for other mods.
+- Mods that patch in StarExtensions «body dynamics» support for other mods.
 These won't do anything.

 ## Building